fsetrodinomo/Anime-Tracker/README.md

 # AnimeTracker
 App to select your favorite animes and register watched episodes

+## Note
-## NOTE :This template should help get you started developing with Vue 3 in Vite.
+This template should help get you started developing with Vue 3 in Vite.

 ## Recommended IDE Setup